FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-checkout-tracking.md

 trackingElement.trackCheckoutItems();
 ```

-**NOTE:** The `ff-checkout-tracking` element depends on FACT-Finder's Record API.
+**NOTE:** The `ff-checkout-tracking` element depends on FactFinder's Record API.
-The element won't work unless your FACT-Finder version supports this API.
+The element won't work unless your FactFinder version supports this API.

 ### Setting field roles is required